 Policy consultation on Education and Disability

-Xavier's Resource Centre for the Visually Challenged (XRCVC), St. Xavier's College, in collaboration with Rising Flame and Mariwala Health Initiative, organised a policy consultation on ‘Education and Disability’ in Mumbai and virtually on May 23, 2023 from 2pm to 5pm Indian Standard Time.
-You can read the excerpts from our event: Best Practices and Panel.
+Xavier's Resource Centre for the Visually Challenged (XRCVC), St. Xavier's College, in collaboration with Mariwala Health Initiative, organised a policy consultation on ‘Education and Disability’ in Mumbai and virtually on May 23, 2023 from 2pm to 5pm Indian Standard Time.
+We had a total of 30 in-person participants and 122 virtual participants who were disabled as well as non-disabled.
+You can read the excerpts from Best Practicespresentations and Panel discussion.
+Read more about the consultation here.

 International conference of Disability, Equity, Justice